Skip to main content

 • For S-Corporations:

-• For tax years beginning on or after January 1, 2019, the tax rate for an S-Corporation is $200 for the first one million dollars ($1,000,000) of the corporation’s tax base and $1.50 per $1,000 of its tax base that exceeds one million dollars ($1,000,000).
-Since franchise tax is paid for the income year in which the tax becomes due, this rate reduction will apply to the franchise tax reported on the 2018 and later corporate tax returns.
+• The tax rate for an S-Corporation is $200 for the first one million ($1,000,000) of the corporation's tax base and $1.50 per $1,000 of its tax base that exceeds one million dollars ($1,000,000).

 What is the basis for suspension?